LSEG-API-Samples/Article.EMA.Java.RTO.Azure/AZURE.md

 ## How to deploy to Azure Cloud Service

-Normally, there are various ways to deployed an application on the cloud service like create a Virtual Machine (VM) on the cloud, or use the Serverless or Platform as a Service (PaaS) to run application's source code on the cloud, or use the fully managed container orchestration service to run an application's container.
+There are various ways to deployed an application on the cloud service like create a Virtual Machine (VM) on the cloud, or use the Serverless or Platform as a Service (PaaS) to run application's source code on the cloud, or use the fully managed container orchestration service to run an application's container.
 It is based on your preference of manageability, business logic and cost to choose which way is suitable for you.

 The VM way is supported by all major Cloud services like the [Azure Virtual Machine](https://azure.microsoft.com/en-us/products/virtual-machines), [AWS EC2](https://aws.amazon.com/ec2/), and [Google Cloud Compute Engine](https://cloud.google.com/products/compute/).
 However, it requires a lot of manual work such as manage and set up the machine, install all application's dependencies, and run an application by yourself manually.
 This is the reason our article does not choose the VM way.